JoeRutherf/STOR-601-c-Coursework/README.md

 g++  -03 --std=c++17 main-read_more.cpp read_more.o Fundamental.o -o main-read_more.out
 time ./main-read_more.out

 The file c++ task 3 graph.ipynb is used to compare the amount of time it takes, on average, for the Fundamental Algorithm to work with the python algorithm,the c++ algorithm, and he c++ algorithm when using the -03 argument.
+The graph at the bottom of the file shows how the time changes while the number of men and women in each set change from 2-10.